-Cambridge International AS or A Levels are recognized around the world by schools, universities, and employers.
+A Cambridge International AS or A Level is recognised around the world by schools, universities and employers.
 The qualifications are accepted as proof of academic ability for entry to universities worldwide, though some courses do require specific subjects.

 Cambridge International A Levels typically take two years to complete and offer a flexible course of study that gives students the freedom to select subjects that are right for them.
 Cambridge International AS Levels often represent the first half of an A Level course but may also be taken as a freestanding qualification.
-The content and difficulty of a Cambridge International AS Level examination are equivalent to the first half of a corresponding Cambridge International A Level.
-Cambridge AS Levels are accepted in all UK universities and carry half the weighting of an A Level.
-University course credit and advanced standing are often available for Cambridge International AS and A Levels in countries such as the USA and Canada.
+They are accepted in all UK universities and carry half the weighting of an A Level.
+University course credit and advanced standing is often available for Cambridge International A/AS Levels in countries such as the USA and Canada.